kissmautic/kissmautic/README.md

  Intended uses:
  - A simple way to test Mautic.
- - An live overview of Mautic requirements.
+ - An overview of Mautic runtime requirements.
  - A starting point for Mautic code exploration and tinkering.

  It is NOT meant as a production ready image.

  If you have any ideas how to make it clearer or simpler, please submit a PR or an Issue.